 The quality of teaching in the school was assessed using learning walks and lesson observations.
-Internal checks and the Ofsted visit in October 2019 confirm that teaching in the school continues to be good.
+Internal checks and the Ofsted visit in October 2019 prior to the national lockdown confirm that teaching in the school continues to be good.

 Key Issue 3 Behaviour and Safety